DracotMolver/react-examples/README.md

 * [ReactTutorial (v16.3.2)](https://github.com/DracotMolver/React-Practicing/tree/master/ReactTutorial) - *The tic-tac-toe game tutorial that you find on the React's website*

-* [Test-enzyme (v16.2.0)](https://github.com/DracotMolver/React-Practicing/tree/master/Test-enzyme) - *A very simple configuration to work with enzyme to testing your app.
-This was my first successful react testing.*
+* [Test-enzyme (v16.2.0)](https://github.com/DracotMolver/React-Practicing/tree/master/Test-enzyme) - *A very simple configuration to work with Enzyme to test your app.
+It make use of Karma.
+(This was my first successful React testing).*

 * [DragAndDrop (v16.3.2)](https://github.com/DracotMolver/React-Practicing/tree/master/DragAndDrop) - *A very small and simple app where I make use of tests*